enkidevs/curriculum/typescript/introduction/tsc-data-types-i/tsc-any-void-null.md

 ### Null & Undefined

-Both have their own types in TS, but they are quite useless on their own.
+Both have their own types in TS:

 ```ts
 let zilch: undefined = undefined;